 An advantage of investing in site remediation is that many of these brownfields have a central location and a close connection to the transport system.
-At the same time, after the remediation, the site can be sold or be used to construct buildings and houses.
-Additional incentives are government programs and funding, and the monetary compensation from the polluter.
+After the remediation, another possibility is that the site could be sold or be used to construct buildings and houses.
+Additional incentives are government programs and funding as well as the monetary compensation from the polluter.

 Polluter pays principle: Whoever causes an environmental damage through their activities is financially liable for its remediation.
 (Directive 2004/35/EC, 2004)

-There are three types of brownfields accordingly to the CABERNET (Concerted Action on Brownfield and Economic Regeneration) Network: Type A, Type B, and Type C. Type A are areas which their land price is higher than the remediation costs.
-Private actors usually carry these projects.
-Type B includes areas which their property value is close to the remediation costs.
+There are three types of brownfields accordingly to the CABERNET (Concerted Action on Brownfield and Economic Regeneration) Network: Type A, Type B, and Type C. Type A are areas in which the land price is higher than the remediation costs.
+Private actors usually carry out these projects.
+Type B includes areas in which the property value is similar to the remediation costs.
 Therefore, the participation of the state is required to make projects viable.
-Type C are all the zones whose remediation costs are higher than the property value after the remediation.
+Type C are all the zones in which remediation costs are higher than the property value after the remediation.
 Public actors implement projects in these sites.

 (NICOLE Brownfield Working Group, 2011)

 - Cleanup Objectives: Remediate soil and water contaminated by a 145-acre inactive landfill

 - Green Remediation Strategy: Convert landfill gas to electric power for onsite use